Halliburton-Landmark/gdp/adm/docker-net/README.md

 - There is no guaranteed for the safety of the data.
 This is experimental software, and more importantly, experimental configuration/setup procedure.
 You are on your own if you experience data loss.
 - The docker commands are not error prone.
 In other words, don't just naively execute these commands without knowing what they do.
 - These images pull from the repository and compile the code from scratch, which is a very inefficient way of creating docker images.
 It takes too long to build the images and the images are huge.
 But this is what it is for the moment, and needs to be fixed.
 - The router image creates its single, standalone network.
 Ideally, one should be able to connect to other GDP networks.
 This needs to be fixed as well.
 - For the moment, the router image is based on the `eric/net4` branch from the `gdp_router_click` repository.
 The `master` branch is what we would like in the long run, but that requires quite a bit of setup and is a little less mature.
 - The log-server image stores data in a docker volume stored on the host and managed by docker.
 Make sure you are not naively running multiple containers attached to the same volume.

-# Image creation.
+# Image creation

-With the note about large images and slow image creation in mind, you can run the following:
+With the note about large images and slow image creation in mind, you can run `make`.
+This should result in two images: one called `router` and antoher called `gdplogd`.

-    make

-You should now have two images: one called `router` and antoher called `gdplogd`.
 You can check it via `docker image ls`.

 # Management via Docker